 It is recommended to create a one-page checkout and ensure that visitors do not need to fill in many fields.
 Don’t ask people to register before they make a purchase.
 Many people prefer not to sign up and stay anonymous.
 At least, add a register option after the order is placed.

 Another suggestion is to use cart abandonment software, which promises to recover 15% of lost sales on average.

-Analyze data and gain insights
+Analyse data and gain insights

 Testing your visitors and shopping experts can help you gather information on how an average user makes a purchase, what problems he or she faces, and what improvements they are looking for.

 Another point of interest is studying reports and analytical materials.
 Why not learn how other companies deal with similar issues and what KPIs they set?
-For starters, check out this Conversion Rate Optimization Report 2017 and study an Ecommerce Report 2017 with useful takeaways.
+For starters, check out this Conversion Rate Optimisation Report 2017 and study an Ecommerce Report 2017 with useful takeaways.